by Martin Maenza

 Hank interrupted.
 “When was this?”

 “Not too long ago.
-It was during the time when all the skies turned red.
+It was last summer, when all the skies turned red.
 It was like a madhouse in London.
 Everyone thought the world was going to end.
 There was panic everywhere you looked.
 Terrorists took over the American embassy.
 One of the hostages was my mother.
 They threatened to blow up the embassy at precisely 9:11 that night.
 The police and special forces were too busy trying to keep the panic in the streets under control.
 I didn’t know where to turn.
 There was nothing I could do to help my mother.”

 “Let me guess what happened next.
 You heard a mysterious voice,” Hank said.

-“I’ve always been a good judge of people, but when I am Dove, it’s like that ability is magnified.
+“I’ve always been a good judge of people, but when I’m Dove, it’s like that ability is magnified.
 I can read people and things, anticipate actions in an instant before they happen.
 I can tell where to strike to be the most effective in whatever I am hoping to accomplish.
 Everything easily comes in sharp focus for me when I am Dove.

 “I was able to sneak into the embassy and use the terrorists’ own actions against them.
-By neutralizing their strengths and exploiting their weaknesses, I quickly was able to allow them to defeat themselves.”
+By neutralizing their strengths and exploiting their weaknesses, I was quickly able to allow them to defeat themselves.”